xxuan01/xxuan01.github.io/_pages/about.md

 # 🔥 News
+- *2025.04*: &nbsp;🎉🎉 One paper accepted by SIGIR, thanks to all co-authors!
 - *2025.02*: &nbsp;🎉🎉 One paper accepted by CVPR, thanks to all co-authors!
 - *2025.01*: &nbsp;🎉🎉 One paper accepted by ICLR, thanks to all co-authors!
 - *2024.09*: &nbsp;🎉🎉 One paper accepted by CoRL, thanks to all co-authors!